How does caching helps and how to use caching in jQuery?

 Post New Answer View All Answers

-Explain the advantages of jquery?
+What are the advantages of minified version of jquery?